Demon Lord Dante: Reception and legacy

 Nagai's biggest success in his early career, Demon Lord Dante attracted many people because of its gruesome contents.
 It even aroused a Toei Animation producer's attention, but the piece was considered too violent to be adapted for television.
 Still interested in pursuing a similar concept, Toei requested that Nagai create a human-like demon superhero; thus he created Devilman, which was greatly inspired by Demon Lord Dante.
 Although considered a "groundbreaking work", Demon Lord Dante "was forever eclipsed" by this decision.
 Jonathan Clements and Helen McCarthy wrote in The Anime Encyclopedia that the series "is undoubtedly a prototype, not just for Devilman but for all the apocalyptic tales that followed, particularly Nagai's later Shutendoji.
-However, in only being made into an anime 30 years after its publication, [the series] appears to all intends and purposes more like a poorman's Urotsukidoji".
+However, in only being made into an anime 30 years after its publication, [the series] appears to all intents and purposes more like a poorman's Urotsukidoji".